adamjohnsnow/catbank-tech-test/README.md

 ### Why not Rails?

-I have been working with Next.js prodominantly over the last few months, I thought I would get more code down in pure Typescript rather than rewire my brain back to Rails thinking.
+I have been working with Next.js predominantly over the last few months, I thought I would get more code down in pure Typescript rather than rewire my brain back to Rails thinking.
 Plus I wanted to demonstrate some React hooks, and integrating React with Rails was not something I was familiar with.

 Another benefit to Next,js is simple integration with Vercel for infrastructure tools, deployment, databases etc.

+### To run locally

+You will need the Vercel CLI and an account set up.
+After cloning this repo, use `vercel link` to asign to a project, then in the vercel web UI generate a Postgres database and link to this project.
+You can then run `vercel env pull .env.local` to populate environment variables to connect to your database.

+Remeber to run `yarn install` and then you can start the local server on `localhost:3000` with `yarn dev`

 ### Applying promotional balances